Clean Energy Siting & Permitting Regulations

 The reforms to the siting and permitting processes are based on the recommendations of Governor Healey’s Commission on Energy Infrastructure Siting and Permitting.
 The existing permitting process was widely recognized as a key barrier to the development of clean energy and the Commonwealth’s ability to meet its future electricity demand and climate goals.
 The Commission included representatives from municipalities, environmental justice organizations, advocacy groups, electric utilities, agriculture, energy siting, the clean energy industry, labor, housing and real estate.

-The law establishes a 12-month deadline for municipal permitting and requires municipalities to issue a single permit at the end of their process.
-It also requires most infrastructure projects to receive a site suitability score and propose mitigation where appropriate.
+The law requires municipalities to offer an optional, expedited permitting process that features a consolidated application and a 12-month deadline for the municipal government to issue a final single decision.
+It also requires most infrastructure projects determine a site suitability score and propose minimization or mitigation where appropriate.
 Similarly, state permits will be issued together by the Energy Facilities Siting Board (EFSB) after a 15-month period.
-Appeals of municipal permits will be directed the EFSB, ending the years-long appeals process that has delayed vital infrastructure.
+Appeals of municipal decisions will be directed to the EFSB, ending the years-long appeals process that has delayed vital infrastructure.

 For more information about the state siting and permitting process, please visit the Energy Infrastructure Siting and Permitting Reforms webpage.